MicrosoftDocs/win32/desktop-src/WinGen/windows-genuine-advantage-api-functions.md

 ---
 title: Windows Genuine Advantage API Functions
-description: The Windows Genuine Advantage (WGA) API provides the following functions. ms.assetid: 'eccc1664-6488-4faf-bbc6-8029235b8a62'
+description: The Windows Genuine Advantage (WGA) API provides the following functions. ms.assetid: eccc1664-6488-4faf-bbc6-8029235b8a62
+keywords:
-keywords: ["Windows Genuine Advantage API Windows Genuine , functions"]
+- Windows Genuine Advantage API Windows Genuine , functions ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Windows Genuine Advantage API Functions

 \[The Windows Genuine Advantage API Functions are no longer available for use as of Windows 7.\]

 The Windows Genuine Advantage (WGA) API provides the following functions.

 The WGA functions are available only on Windows Vista and Windows XP installations that have been validated by clicking **Validate Windows** on [http://www.microsoft.com/genuine](http://go.microsoft.com/fwlink/p/?linkid=157937).